-All consultations conducted as part of the GP Mental Health Treatment items must be rendered by the medical practitioner and include a personal attendance with the patient.
+All consultations conducted as part of the GP Mental Health Treatment items must be rendered by the medical practitioner.
 A specialist mental health nurse, other allied health practitioner, Aboriginal and Torres Strait Islander health practitioner or Aboriginal Health Worker with appropriate mental health qualifications and training may provide general assistance to medical practitioners in provision of mental health care.